Comparing Standalone RBI Products with Asset Integrity Management Solutions

 The full AIM software includes much more flexibility and allows for more detailed actions, which are employed during the full asset work cycle.
 Those benefits include:

-- Dozens more additional available modules
+- Dozens more additional available supporting modules

 - More robust scheduling features